 34. Ground Beef

 The first time I heard someone tell me that I could can ground beef, I was a little shocked.
 You have this idea in your head of food that you preserve and foods that you just don’t.
 That was one on my ‘just don’t’ list.

 However, I have since changed my mind.
 The reason is that even during power outages my meat is protected.
 I love the fact that it is already cooked too.
 So no danger of forgetting to thaw out the meat for supper.

 My mother in law was the first person to introduce me to canned recipes for breakfast sausage.
 It blew my mind that you could patty up your sausage, cook it, can it, and open it any time you wanted it for breakfast.

 Does that not sound like the original convenience food?
 I guess it was, only healthier with less preservatives.

 My husband is a YouTube junky.
 He always researches to see what we can do next.
 When he mentioned the idea of bone stock I thought he had lost it.

 However, after we made it I’m now a believer.
 It tastes great, is very cheap to make, and is really good for you.
 You can make it from just about any bones and it makes a great base for soup.

 I try to can anything that we grow.
 I love to have it put back for the winter months.
-Another obsession of my canning is how pretty it looks.
+Another obsession with canning recipes is how pretty it looks.
 Weird probably, but I love all of the different colors sitting in my pantry.

 This is one reason why I love canning carrots.
 They taste great, are great for soups or side dishes, but they also add a splash of color to my kitchen that not many other vegetables can.
 I love them for that.